 - Bottom Right – Rolled in Granulated Sugar + Added Lime Glaze: These were the clear winner.
 Taste testers could not stop snacking on them (even when the cookies were 3 days old!).
 Thanks to the lime glaze, the lime flavor was strong.
 Rolling in granulated sugar was the perfect amount of sweetness AND it gave the edges a little bit of texture.

-Remember baking is a science and I’m happy to test variations so you don’t have to!Print
+Remember baking is a science and I’m happy to share my baking tips and test recipe variations so you don’t have to!Print

 - 1 and 1/4 cups (100g) sweetened shredded coconut*